-If your data is stolen through cybercrime like a hacking or phishing scam, it could be misused to fraudulently apply for loans and credit cards in your name.
-You can credit freeze or credit lock your account to stop any new checks being made by lenders.
-But what does that mean for you and your credit report, and which is better: credit lock vs freeze?
+Did you know?
+If your data is stolen through cybercrime (like a hacking or phishing scam), it could be misused to fraudulently apply for loans and credit cards in your name.
+Sounds pretty intense, right?
+Luckily, you can ask for a credit freeze or a credit lock for your report to stop any new checks being made by lenders.
+Both of these processes can help protect your credit report from situations like this when you need it.
+But what do they mean for you and your credit report?
+And which is better for your situation: a credit lock or a credit freeze?

-Before we get into credit locks and credit freezes, the reason to securely protect your credit report is because it’s the key to being accepted for new credit agreements, like loans and mortgages.
-The data in your report is used to give you the best deals and offers on favourable interest rates.
+Before we get into the credit lock vs credit freeze discussion, just in case you’re not sure, it’s important to keep an eye on your credit report because it’s the key to being accepted for new credit agreements.
+The data in your report is used to give you the best deals available to you and favourable interest rates for things like loans and mortgages.
 Getting better interest rates can save you £1,000s in the long run so you want your report to be as strong as possible.

 What is a credit freeze?